A charming 17th-century alley is lined with secondhand bookstores and antiquarian shops.

 Pop into the Victorian shop fronts, and you’ll be greeted by shelves of (at times pricey) goods.
-You can find anything from first-edition books to rare children’s literature, from unique maps to esoteric goods and one-of-a-kind jewelry and art.
-You can also sift through bins of prints and books outside some of the stores.
+You can find anything from first-edition books to rare children’s literature, from unique maps to esoteric goods and one-of-a-kind jewellery and art.
+You can also sift through boxes of prints and books outside some of the shops.

 Cecil Court is one of the Covent Garden neighborhood’s older passageways.
 As such, it’s as historical as it is aesthetically alluring.
 An eight-year-old Mozart stayed here for a year while he was touring Europe.
-A century later, the street became a hotspot for early British filmmakers.
-In fact, it was the inspiration for “Diagon Alley” in the Harry Potter films.
+A century later, the street became a hotspot for early British filmmakers; and it was the inspiration for “Diagon Alley” in the Harry Potter films.

 Know Before You Go

 You can stroll down the street at any time, though most of the shops don't open until around 10.
 Once you've explored all Cecil Court has to offer, pop over to nearby Goodwin's Court to glimpse another charming alley.

 Follow us on Twitter to get the latest on the world's hidden wonders.